MikeMcGrain/to-do_app/README.md

 ## Summary

-Really enjoyed tieing all of this together - modifying the DOM, events, and local storage.
-Definitely added a few tricks to my tool bag.
+The primary goal was to implement a few basic functions: add new items to the list, cross items out, delete items, and reload any remaing items from local storage when the page reloads.
+I also made sure that the status of each item (completed or !completed) was stored and displayed accurately upon reloading.

-I made sure that the status of the items (completed or not) was preserved and populated when the pages reloads.
+I really enjoyed tying all of this together: modifying the DOM, events, and local storage.
+Building this definitely added a few tricks to my tool bag.

 ## Author